Advanced Calibration – Drag mode

 • Standard Calibration

-Touch Sensor Calibration Once your touch detection is working well, you should start the Geometric Calibration.
+Overview Once your touch detection is working well, you should perform Calibration.
 Accuracy during this process is essential to ensure precise touch response.
-Start Calibration Click CALIBRATE in the CALIBRATION menu to ...
+This applies to all DISPLAX sensors.
+How to Perform Calibration Launch Displax Connect on ...